Jerryx2020/Grapevine/README.md

 $ pod install
 $ pod update
 ```
+This app can be installed on any iOS device by connecting the device to a Mac running Xcode.
+Then, clone this repository, select the device in the run menu (at the top of the window next to the run button, reading iPhone X by default), then click run.
+This will make a temporary installation of the app on the device.
+Occassionally, it will ask for a "Developer Team."
+This will require one to log in with their Apple ID.

 Some functionality is not available in the iOS simulator provided by Xcode.
 To gain access to all features, please install the app to an iOS device by connecting it to your Mac and installing with Xcode.

-An entirely web-based implementation for cross-platform compatibility is available at https://previewer.adalo.com/820463c0-8115-4dff-8c2a-b3ba06283b7a.
-Some functionality is not possible on the web, so the iOS app is preferred.
-This version can be installed simply and works on Android, iOS, macOS, and more!

 ## Usage
 Upon first launch, the user may take two routes: use an existing profile associated with a phone number or use a new phone number in the database.
 On the login screen, the first entry box accepts a country code, and the second, the remainder of the phone number.
 Pressing verify performs authentication and unlocks the app.
 The user may also enter a phone number that is not associated with a profile.
 This brings the user to the Register page.